growdigital/forestgarden.wales/content/blog/when-is-the-best-time-for-hardwood-cuttings.md

 ---
 title: Now is the best time for hardwood cuttings
 date: 2018-11-28T21:28:34Z
-description: A gentle reminder to myself & others to propagate large quantities of hardwood cuttings – they’re so simple & quick, and the rewards are bountiful
+description: A gentle reminder to myself & others to propagate large quantities of hardwood cuttings – they’re so simple & quick, and the rewards are bountiful.
 tags:
 - ForestGarden
 - gdnbloggers